Democrats seek support services for survivors of Native American boarding schools - NewsBreak

 As reported by the CBC , Canadian government officials said they had heard from members of First Nations in Canada that the discovery of the burial sites over the summer had opened old wounds.

-The post Democrats seek support services for survivors of Native American boarding schools appeared first on Arizona Mirror .
+The post Democrats seek support services for survivors of Native American boarding schools appeared first on Nevada Current .

 Comments / 0